twelvesec/RogueLDAP/README.md

 ## Setting up the Environment

-The setup should be as follows
+In order to setup the environment and run the exploit the following steps should be followed

 1. Open a new terminal window and run the ```RogueLDAP``` server at the attacking machine
 2. Open a new terminal window and run the vulnerable ```logging-log4j2``` application at the target machine